Following a real food lifestyle doesn’t mean you cannot enjoy an occasional sweet treat. The key is healthier ingredients and moderation.

 What makes your sweet treat sweet?

-If it’s refined sugar (white, brown, raw, confectioners), high fructose corn syrup (now disguised as “corn sugar”), dextrose, fructose, artificial sweetners, etc., then it’s time to give your sweets a major overhaul by using healthier sweetening agents in moderation, such as Rapadura (or sucanat), raw honey, pure maple syrup and stevia extract.
+If it’s refined sugar (white, brown, raw, confectioners), high fructose corn syrup (now disguised as “corn sugar”), artificial sweetners, etc., then it’s time to give your sweets a major overhaul by using healthier real food sweetening agents in moderation, such as raw honey, pure maple syrup, coconut sugar and Rapadura (or sucanat).
 Each of these healthier options is discussed in detail below.

 Developing a healthy palate